Parenting a toddler is one of the biggest responsibilities a person can shoulder.

 If she doesn’t like green beans, try giving her peas or carrots.
 You first need to make your kid understand that eating veggies are healthy.

-Then you need to make your stand on eating vegetables clear and non-negotiable.
+Then it would help if you made your stand on eating vegetables clear and non-negotiable.

-After this, your kid is going to consider the availability of options to chose from as a reasonable compromise.
+After this, your kid will consider the available options to choose from as a reasonable compromise.

 Make things interesting